RimuTec/AspNetCore.SpaServices.Extensions/README.md

 ## Prerequisites

 - Visual Studio 2019 Community Edition, 16.4.5 or later.
-Other versions may work, too, but weren't tested. ([Download](https://visualstudio.microsoft.com/downloads/))
+Other versions and editions may work, too, but weren't tested. ([Download](https://visualstudio.microsoft.com/downloads/))
-- Nodejs 12.13.1 or later.
-Other versions may work as well but were not tested. ([Download](https://nodejs.org/en/download/))
+- Nodejs v12.13.1 or later.
+Other versions may work as well but were not tested. ([Download](https://nodejs.org/en/download/)).
+You can check with ```node -v``` in a terminal.
+- npm v6.14.2 or later.
+Other versions may work as well but were not tested.
+This is installed as part of Nodejs.
+To check version run ```npm -v``` in a terminal.
+To update run ```npm i -g npm``` in a terminal.
 - .NET Core 3.1.101 or later.
 Other versions may work, too, but weren't tested. ([Download](https://dotnet.microsoft.com/download/dotnet-core/3.1), however, this typically comes with Visual Studio 2019 already)

 ## Acronyms